stan-dev/bayesplot/README.md

 Bayesian models (typically with MCMC).
-The idea is not only to provide convenient functionality for users, but also a common set of functions that can be easily used by developers working on a variety of packages for Bayesian modeling, particularly (but necessarily) those powered by [**RStan**](https://github.com/stan-dev/rstan).
+The idea is not only to provide convenient functionality for users, but also a common set of functions that can be easily used by developers working on a variety of packages for Bayesian modeling, particularly (but not necessarily) those powered by [**RStan**](https://github.com/stan-dev/rstan).